People are infected when they consume contaminated food, often shellfish, or water.

 Using boiled or chlorinated water

-Avoiding uncooked vegetables and undercooked fish and shellfish
+Avoiding uncooked vegetables and undercooked shellfish

 Shellfish tend to carry other forms of Vibrio as well.

-In the United States, a cholera vaccine is available for people aged 18 to 64 years old if they are traveling to areas where cholera occurs.
+In the United States, a cholera vaccine is available for people aged 18 to 64 years if they are traveling to areas where cholera occurs.
 It is taken by mouth in a single dose.
 However, whether this vaccine is effective for more than 3 to 6 months is unknown.

-Two other vaccines for cholera are available outside the United States.
+Three other vaccines for cholera are available outside the United States.
 These vaccines provide 60 to 85% protection for up to 5 years.
 These vaccines are taken by mouth in two doses.
 Booster doses are recommended after 2 years for people who continue to be at risk of getting cholera.

 Treatment of Cholera